themrsami/markdown-master/README.md

 Type your markdown in the left panel and see the rendered output in real-time on the right panel.

+### Version History

+- Use the version history toolbar to navigate through document versions
+- Click "Save Version" to manually save the current state of your document
+- Navigate through versions using the undo/redo buttons
+- Jump to the latest version using the fast-forward button

+### AI Assistant

+1. Enable AI features in the settings toolbar
+2. Enter your Gemini API key (it will be saved securely in your browser)
+3. Select text in the editor and right-click to use "Enhance with AI Assistant"
+4. Enter a prompt describing how to transform the selected text
+5. The AI will replace the selected text with enhanced content

 ### Using with ChatGPT

 1. Generate markdown content in ChatGPT